-- 3.2.
-The operating organization management should have the following main responsibilities: - (1) Ensuring safe operation of its plants by implementing an adequate organizational structure, allocating responsibilities and delegating authority within the organization with a view to achieving proper management and minimizing interface problems;
+3.2.
+The operating organization management should have the following main responsibilities:

+- (1) Ensuring safe operation of its plants by implementing an adequate organizational structure, allocating responsibilities and delegating authority within the organization with a view to achieving proper management and minimizing interface problems; - (2) Establishing a safety policy and implementing management programmes for safe operation (see Section 6), and verifying their effectiveness;

-- Establishing a safety policy and implementing management programmes for safe operation (see Section 6), and verifying their effectiveness; (3) Establishing and implementing an appropriate policy on an individual's suitability for duty, addressing adequate physical and mental fitness and aspects - such as the illicit use of drugs or tobacco and alcohol abuse, in consonance with national regulations.
-This policy should be addressed to all employees, contractors and visitors, as applicable; (4) Establishing liaison with public authorities and the regulatory body for the purposes of considering, understanding and ensuring compliance with - manufacturing and other organizations involved with the nuclear power plant or plants, to ensure proper transfer and understanding of the plant design intent and assumptions, information and experience; (6) Providing resources, services and facilities to plant management;
+- (3) Establishing and implementing an appropriate policy on an individual's suitability for duty, addressing adequate physical and mental fitness and aspects such as the illicit use of drugs or tobacco and alcohol abuse, in consonance with national regulations.
+This policy should be addressed to all employees, contractors and visitors, as applicable; - (4) Establishing liaison with public authorities and the regulatory body for the purposes of considering, understanding and ensuring compliance with regulatory requirements; - (5) Establishing liaison with design, construction, commissioning, manufacturing and other organizations involved with the nuclear power plant or plants, to ensure proper transfer and understanding of the plant design intent and assumptions, information and experience; - (6) Providing resources, services and facilities to plant management; - (7) Providing adequate information for the purposes of liaison and public relations; - (8) Ensuring the collection, evaluation, implementation and dissemination of operational experience; - (9) Ensuring that the decision making process gives adequate consideration to the selection of priorities and the organization of activities; - (10) Establishing arrangements and assigning responsibilities for accident management; - (11) Establishing arrangements and assigning responsibilities for on-site emergency preparedness and response.